-Nerves do amazing things, sending and receiving messages from every part of your body and processing them in your brain.
-They allow you to speak, see, feel, and think.
+Nerves send and receive messages from every part of your body and process them in your brain.
+They allow you to:

-Some axons are microscopically short.
-Some are very long—even up to three feet!
-Some axons are covered in myelin, an insulating material to protect the axons and to carry their messages as quickly as possible.
+Some axons are extremely short, while others are 3 feet long.
+Axons are covered in myelin.
+Myelin protects the axons and helps carry axon messages as quickly as possible.

-Myelin is made of layers of membranes that shield the axon underneath.
-This is just like an electrical wire with coating to protect the metal underneath.
-This insulation allows the signal to travel faster.
-In unmyelinated neurons, a signal can travel along the nerves at about one meter per second—that’s jogging speed.
-In a myelinated neuron, the signal can travel 100 meters per second, the speed of a racecar.
+Myelin allows a nerve signal to travel faster.
+In unmyelinated neurons, a signal can travel along the nerves at about 1 meter per second.
+In a myelinated neuron, the signal can travel 100 meters per second.

-Certain diseases can cause damage to myelin, slowing down messages sent along axons.
-The damage can lead to deterioration of the axon.
-Depending upon the location of the damage, axon loss can cause problems with feeling, moving, seeing, hearing, and thinking clearly.
+Certain medical conditions can damage myelin.
+Demyelination slows down messages sent along axons and causes the axon to deteriorate.
+Depending upon the location of the damage, axon loss can cause problems with:

 Inflammation is the most common cause of myelin damage.
 Other causes include: